iterative/dvc.org/static/docs/get-started/example-pipeline.md

 Next, we will create a pipeline step-by-step, utilizing the same set of commands that are described in earlier [get started](/doc/get-started) chapters.

-> Note that its possible to define more than one pipeline in each project.
-This
+> Note that its possible to define more than one pipeline in each <abbr>DVC
-> will be determined by the interdependencies between DVC-files, mentioned
+> project</abbr>.
+This will be determined by the interdependencies between
-> below.
+> DVC-files, mentioned below.

 Initialize DVC repository (run it inside your Git repository):